 In order to improve the quality of the Value for Money project, we approached external experts in economics and public policy and established the Value for Money Committee as an advisory body.
 The Committe was established in February 2017 and meets at least three times a year.

 The Committee aims to oversee the quality of the Value for Money project and its outputs.
 Key tasks of the Committee include:

-- strategic recommendations for the project such as suggesting areas for revision of expenditure and assessing the draft plan of revisions together with the involved ministries;
+- strategic recommendations for the project such as suggesting areas for spending review and assessing draft plan of spending reviews together with involved ministries;

-- assessment of expert outputs related to the project implementation (spending review methodology, analyses, etc.);
+- assessment of expert outputs related to the project (spending review methodology, analyses, etc.);

-- supervising compliance with the rules for the transparent publication of project outputs.
+- supervising the compliance with the rules for the transparent publication of project outputs.